Is Barbie still relevant?

 If Barbie was about empowering girls to be anything that they want to be, then the Barbie brand has tried to move with the times by providing powerful role playing tools for girls.
 No longer is Barbie portrayed in roles such as the air hostess – or, when promoted to pilot, still dressed in a feminine and pink version of the uniform.
 Modern pilot Barbie is more appropriately dressed, with a male air steward as a sidekick.

 Such changes can have a remarkable impact on how young girls imagine their career possibilities, potential futures, and the roles that they are expected to take.
-Mattel’s move to honour 20 women role models including Japanese Haitian tennis player Naomi Osaka – currently the world number one – with her own doll is a positive step in bringing empowering role models into the consciousness of young girls.
+Mattel’s move to honor 20 women role models including Japanese Haitian tennis player Naomi Osaka – currently the world number one – with her own doll is a positive step in bringing empowering role models into the consciousness of young girls.

 Children who are less stereotyped in their gender and play are less likely to be stereotyped in their occupations and are more creative.
 But of course, society needs to mirror this.
 In the week when Virgin Atlantic abolished the requirement to wear make up for female cabin crew, the arduous journey away from constraining female body and beauty ideals could slowly be taking off.
-But in a culture where female ageing is now an aesthetic pressure felt by many, perhaps Mattel will show us diversity in age and womanhood?
+But in a culture where female aging is now an aesthetic pressure felt by many, perhaps Mattel will show us diversity in age and womanhood?
 Happy 60th birthday to the still 20-year-old looking Barbie.

-Gemma Witcomb is lecturer in psychology of Loughborough University.
+Gemma Witcomb is a lecturer in psychology at Loughborough University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.